People cross country skiing with running dogs.

 ...Only a few small clues hinted at this land's potential future: orange survey stakes, a weather station, the landing tracks of a helicopter surrounded by snowshoe prints from biologists checking a fish-trap, stray bits of bright pink flagging tape.
 It was hard to imagine what it might become....

-The proposal calls for a surface (open pit) mine, which would involve dewatering the area, plowing up the vegetation, and removing the topsoil and rock layers that cover the coal.
+The Chuitna proposal calls for a surface (open pit) mine, which would involve dewatering the area, plowing up the vegetation, and removing the topsoil and rock layers that cover the coal.
 Therefore all original ecosystems, streams, and lakes within that 8 square miles would be destroyed, including salmon spawning habitat in several tributaries of the Chuitna River.
-One salmon spawning stream runs for approximately 5 miles through the middle of the proposed mine pit, while about 6 more miles of spawning habitat lie on the pit edges.
+One salmon spawning stream runs for approximately 13.7 miles through and alongside the mining pit.
 To date, no permit allowing mining directly through a salmon stream has ever been issued by the Alaska Department of Natural Resources.
 Such a permit would be precedent-setting.

 Project Infrastructure

 In addition to the mine pit, the Chuitna Mine would include an airstrip, worker housing facilities, and coal crushing facilities.
-From the mine, the coal would run along a 12 mile long conveyor belt to a storage facility at Ladd Landing on the shore of Cook Inlet.
+From the mine, the coal would run along a 8-mile long conveyor belt to a storage facility at Ladd Landing on the shore of Cook Inlet.
 The storage facility could hold up to 500,000 tons of coal.
 From there, it would be loaded onto ships from a proposed 2 mile long dock protruding into the inlet.
+The project would require 10-20 MW of power which would come from the nearby grid via a new six-mile long line.

 Potential Environmental Impacts